magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

 | Colume 1 text | Column 2 text|
 | Column 1 text | Column 2 text|

-Markdown tables work for simple tables.
-If you need lists or other complex features within a cell, you may have to use a HTML table.
+Markdown formatting works for simple tables.
+It does not support multiline content within a cell, or split/merged cells within a row or column.

 ## Other tips

 - Use spaces instead of tabs.
-- One empty line between content.
-No duplicate empty lines.
+- Do not duplicate blank lines.
 - Read more about how to [Contribute to Magento Devdocs][]

 <!-- For readability, we abstract the link URLS to the bottom of the page.
 The extra set of square brackets denotes it is a link, rather than plain brackets. >